serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 Email spoofing is still a thing and organizations are at risk of receiving legitimate-looking phishing emails from spoofed domains.

 This post will give a cursory overview of the methods used to prevent email spoofing and introduce a tool to remotely identify domains with misconfigured anti-spoofing measures.
+It will then show a practical example of spoofing a popular service's domain to send a phishing email.

 I will also outline an interesting way I was able to bypass an organization's external email filter to phish employees with internal emails.